-The constant reliance on foreign capital to sustain the economy has changed the role of banks and turned them into dollar-luring institutions, especially after the first signs of the crisis appeared in the late 1990s (Awdeh, 2014; Nahas, 2020).
-The myth of land scarcity is used to justify skyrocketing real estate prices (Marot, 2018).
-Accordingly, "housing policy" was practically set by banks through loans to support demand for real estate and keep prices high (Saghieh and Mouawad, 2019).
+On the other hand, the myth of land scarcity is used to justify skyrocketing real estate prices (Marot, 2018).
+Accordingly, "housing policy" was set by banks through loans to support demand for real estate and keep prices high (Saghieh and Mouawad, 2019).
 Housing loans increased in number and value (10 times in numbers from 2005 to 2017, amounting to USD 13 billion) to promote demand.
 Loans to property developers were also generous.

-The overall value of loans increased (from USD 16 billion in 2005 to a peak of USD 60 billion9 in 2017, as per Banque du Liban accounts) with land used as collateral in most cases.
+The overall value of loans increased (equivalent to USD 16 billion in 2005 to a peak of USD 60 billion8 in 2017, as per Banque du Liban accounts) with land used as collateral in most cases.
 Banks themselves invested in real estate projects and owned real estate properties.
 All these factors led to an ultimate bond between deposits and real estate assets (Nahas, 2020).
-Land became a financial asset, with prices systematically and voluntarily kept high to support the economic model at any cost.
+Land became a financial asset, with prices systematically and voluntarily kept high to support the economic model.
 The central bank went beyond its prerogatives in 2016 to postpone the crisis with financial engineering schemes and shady deals with commercial banks (Zbib, 2017).

-The growth of consumption-related loans, housing loans and accumulated debt due to the reliance on private actors to replace failed public services (including education and health) all ensured banking profitability and were indicators of the degree of financialisation of the economy (Hanieh, 2016).
-The financialisation of land and real estate assets increasingly turned urban production into a predominantly financial process connected to interest-bearing transnational capital (Marot, 2018).
-By transforming land into a financial asset, also land use planning becomes obsolete.
+The growth of consumption-related loans, housing loans and accumulated debt due to the reliance on private actors to replace failed public services (including education and health) all ensured banking profitability and were indicators of the degree of financialization of the economy (Hanieh, 2016).
+The financialization of land and real estate assets increasingly turns urban production into a predominantly financial process connected to interest-bearing transnational capital (Marot, 2018).

+By transforming land into a financial asset, land use planning becomes obsolete.
 Census, statistics, land surveying and mapping are tools for governments (like what the French mandate attempted to do) to rule society after making it legible.
-In Lebanon today, these tools are deliberately not used to keep society functioning following the logic of "war machines" (Deleuze, 1979).10
+In Lebanon today, these tools are deliberately not used to keep society functioning following the logic of "war machines" (Deleuze, 1979)9